 Act 26 reporting item (iv) demonstrates the success of targeted job referrals made by OVR staff to employers on behalf of students with disabilities that resulted in the student working in part-time or summer jobs.
-Engaging business and industry is a critical component to our ability to refer and place high school students with disabilities in parttime and summer jobs.
+Engaging business and industry is a critical component to our ability to refer and place high school students with disabilities in part-time and summer jobs.

-During the fourth quarter of the SFY 2022-2023, which reports data from 04/01/2023 to 06/30/2023, there were 1,295 high school students with disabilities working in part-time or summer jobs because of referrals made by OVR staff.
-This was a 66% increase from the fourth quarter of the SFY 2021-2022, which reported 778 high school students in that category.
+During the first quarter of the SFY 2023-2024, which reports data from 07/01/2023 to 09/30/2023, there were 1,192 high school students with disabilities working in part-time or summer jobs because of referrals made by OVR staff.

-Table 4: Act 26 Reporting Item (iv) - High School Students with DisabilitiesWorking in Part-Time or Summer Jobs as a Result of Referrals Made by OVRStaff
+Table 4: Act 26 Reporting Item (iv) - High School Students with Disabilities Working in Part-Time or Summer Jobs as a Result of Referrals Made by OVR Staff